fscorrupt/awesome-stars/README.md

 - [djdembeck/Audnexus.bundle](https://github.com/djdembeck/Audnexus.bundle) - An Audnexus client proof of concept for Plex, providing rich author and audiobook data.
 Developed in Python, offering enhanced user experiences via Plex's legacy plugin agent system.
 - [joxeankoret/diaphora](https://github.com/joxeankoret/diaphora) - Diaphora, the most advanced Free and Open Source program diffing tool.
 - [Flexget/Flexget](https://github.com/Flexget/Flexget) - The official FlexGet repository
-- [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models | o3 and deepseek r1, gpt-4.5
+- [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models | o4, o3 and deepseek r1, gpt-4.1, gemini 2.5
 - [macr0dev/Audiobooks.bundle](https://github.com/macr0dev/Audiobooks.bundle) - Plex metadata scraper for Audiobooks
 - [tfeldmann/organize](https://github.com/tfeldmann/organize) - The file management automation tool.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.